EventStore/csharp-ldap/README.markdown

 This mirror hosts the sources for v2.1.11 for convenience, since it is otherwise necessary to use FTP to obtain the source code.

+Minor modifications have been made to the build script to output XML documentation files with more appropriate names.

 `Mono.Security.dll` is also included, taken unmodified from the v2.10 Windows binary release of Mono.
 The sources for this binary are available [here](https://github.com/mono/mono/tree/mono-2-10).

 It is necessary to include the `Mono.Security.dll` assembly when running on .NET on Windows.